MJ: Hello, hello!

 Ultimately, I cannot stress enough how much I enjoyed catching up with this series, and how much I look forward to the final two volumes.

-MELINDA: I feel like I could really write a lot about Takahashi, but maybe it’s just because I identified with her so strongly early on in the story.
+MJ: I feel like I could really write a lot about Takahashi, but maybe it’s just because I identified with her so strongly early on in the story.
 I suppose I feel like I *know* her in some way, despite the fact that she’s not as obviously fleshed-out.
 I could write a book about Takeuchi, though, mostly because I feel so freaking SORRY FOR HIM.
 Poor Takeuchi.

 Seriously, though, this is a great shoujo manga.

 MICHELLE: I definitely identify with her on some levels, to be sure.
 And man, Takeuchi.
 There are some especially painful moments for him in volume 14, too.
 I keep hoping he’ll get together with Sengenji in the end, but that’s a little bit Marmalade Boy.

 Anyways, what have you been reading this week?

 MJ: Well, first I read volume one of Shuzo Oshimi’s The Flowers of Evil, a new shounen series from Vertical.
 With the back cover tagline, “Aren’t you a perv too?”
 I wasn’t sure this would be a good fit for me, but I actually liked it quite a bit.